Welcome to today's edition of the Rush 24-7 podcast.

 Only 40% of Democrats say they're better off than they were four years ago.

-This, folks, despite all of the illegal immigrants taking days off of their important and vital jobs to go out there and wave their Mexican flag in front of the drive-by media.
+This, folks, despite all of the illegal immigrants taking days off of their important and vital jobs to go out there and wave their Mexican flag in front of the drive-by media, the economy seems to have survived the hit.

 Keeps chucking along.

-Vicente Fox, Mexican president defending earlier comments where he insisted that the United States will be begging Mexico to send workers to alleviate a coming U.S. labor shortage.
+Vicente Fox, Mexican president, defending earlier comments where he insisted that the United States will be begging Mexico to send workers to alleviate a coming U.S. labor shortage.

-So he's uh got a crystal ball that says things are going to hell, and he must know that the Democrats are going to win the White House within that period of time.
+And he must know that the Democrats are going to win the White House within that period of time.

 Here's George in Palm Beach, Florida.